12 Best Things to Do in Krabi That Aren't Just Railay Beach

 12. Stay in Krabi Town Instead of Ao Nang

-Here's my most contrarian take: skip Ao Nang entirely.
-Krabi Town is 20 minutes away by songthaew (60 THB), has accommodation at 30-50% less, better food at the night market, and a much more local feel.
+Here's the most contrarian take of all: skip Ao Nang entirely.
+Krabi Town sits 20 minutes away by songthaew (60 THB), offers accommodation at 30–50% less, serves better food at the night market, and keeps a much more local feel.

-A decent guesthouse in Krabi Town costs 400-800 THB per night.
+A decent guesthouse in Krabi Town costs 400–800 THB per night.
 The equivalent room in Ao Nang?
-1,200-2,000 THB.
-You're paying for proximity to the beach, but every beach here requires a boat anyway.
+1,200–2,000 THB.
+You're paying for proximity to the beach — and every beach here requires a boat anyway.

 Pro Tips for Krabi